 Can I Trademark the Appearance of My Website?

-Since the Internet is largely a visual medium, people creating websites seek a unique look, one that will distinguish their site from the untold numbers of others in cyberspace.
-Whether someone can protect the visual appearance of a website from copying by others is one of a host of intellectual property questions the Internet has raised.
-This article answers the question of whether you can trademark the appearance of your website.
+Since the internet is a visual medium, people creating websites seek a unique look that distinguishes them from others.
+One question is whether someone can protect the visual appearance of a website from copying by others.
+This article answers everything you need to know about trademarking the appearance of your website.

 Unique Appearance Under Trademark Law

-The need to distinguish one person's products or services from another's is at the heart of trademark protection.
-Typically, this is accomplished through a word, symbol, or combination of the two used in conjunction with one entity's goods or services.
+The heart of trademark protection is to distinguish one person's products or services from another's.
+Typically, this occurs through a word, symbol, or combination of the two in conjunction with one entity's goods or services.

-Trademark protection serves the public interest by making the public aware of what person or company has produced a particular product.
-This helps the public to make decisions as consumers.
-When we use products identified by a particular trademark, and like the way they function, we can return to that manufacturer, as identified by its trademark, for additional goods or services.
-By the same token, if we are unsatisfied, the trademark helps us to avoid that product in the future.
+Trademark protection serves the public interest.
+Trademarks make the public aware of what company has produced a particular product.
+This helps the public make decisions as consumers.
+When a person enjoys products identified by a specific trademark, they return to that manufacturer for more goods or services.
+By the same token, if the person does not enjoy the product, the trademark helps them avoid it.

 Web Pages Cannot Typically Function as Trademarks

-Whether a website is inherently distinctive would seem a judgment call.
-Most website designers are shooting for a unique look, yet, that can make it easier, or harder, for any one site to stand out.
-For popular websites this will be of less concern, for they may acquire distinctiveness, that is, recognition by the public, through their popularity.
-Many of us, for example, might recognize immediately the Yahoo or E-bay home pages.
+Whether a website is inherently distinctive is a judgment call.
+Most website designers are shooting for a unique look.
+This can make it difficult for any site to stand out.
+This will be of less concern for popular websites.
+They may get distinctiveness, that is, public recognition through their popularity.
+Many might immediately recognize the Yahoo, Google, or eBay home pages.

 Likelihood of Confusion

-Need Help Securing Trademarks?
-Consider Meeting with a Lawyer
+Need Legal Advice?
+Consider Meeting with a Trademark Attorney

-If you are in any way confused about the finer points of trademark and intellectual property law, you may want to speak with an attorney.
-Not knowing whether your intellectual property is properly protected, or if it infringes in any way, leaves your business vulnerable.
+If you need clarification about the finer points of trademark rights and intellectual property law, please speak with an attorney.
+How the application process works and website trade dress is complex.
+It may also keep your business protected.
 Find a trademark law attorney near you for a consultation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help